I am asked this all the time, “IBS vs IBD, what’s the difference?”

 Click HERE to save this for later.

-Finally, and this is something that people overlook all the time, but for which I’ve set out to help my clients dial in on mostly,
+Finally, and this is something that people overlook all the time, but for which I’ve set out to help with.

 IBS usually begins in late adolescence or early adult life — most often at times of emotional stress.
 Source

 Everyone is different, namely because some have the IBS-C (constipation) version and others have the IBS-D (diarrhea) version while others have the alternating version which includes both constipation and diarrhea.

 But in general, here are many of the IBS symptoms:

 - bloating and/or distention (not the same things)

 - mucus in stool